Endpoints

 object / mapping optional

-option is used to configure Entity Checks that can be used to
+The checker option is used to configure Entity Checks that can be used to

 dynamically issue Trust Marks to Entities.
 Check the Entity Checks documentation on